Anthonymcqueen21/The-GitHub-History-of-the-Scala-Language-Project/README.md

 # The-GitHub-History-of-the-Scala-Language
-Finding the true Scala experts by exploring its development history in Git and Github
+This project is about seeking the history of the Scala-Language and what its used for in development.